zakagan/WordFormable/README.md

 This fourth solution is very similar to the third, so I won't go over the algorithm step by step.
 Where it differs is that instead of using char arrays and sorting, it hashes character tables into an array of integers (the hash maps "buckets").

 The character tables themselves are not stored in the hash map when the power set is generated.
 If an element of the base string character table's power set gets hashed to a particular bucket, the integer in that location is set to 1.
-Unfilled buckets are remain set to 0.
+Unfilled buckets remain set to 0.

 That way, when a token's character table is looked up within the hash map, a hash hit or miss can be easily determined based on the integer value.
-However, because of collisions we cannot be certain that a hash hit guarantees the character table holds a formable word.
-So, in the case of a hash hit, we then compare the token's character table with a character table formed from the base string.
-This is done slightly differently than in the initial character table solution, since we are checking word by word rather than character by character.
+However, because of collisions the algorithm cannot be certain that a hash hit guarantees the character table holds a formable word.
+So, in the case of a hash hit, it then compares the token's character table with a character table formed from the base string.
+This is done slightly differently than in the initial character table solution, since the routine is checking word by word rather than character by character.

 ### Computational Complexity: